TheKhanSoft/tks-acadia/README.md

 # TKS Acadia

-Welcome to the TKS Acadia repository. **TKS Acadia** is designed to offer complete management of the university.
+Welcome to the **TKS Acadia** repository!
+This project is a comprehensive **University Management System** built with **Laravel** to streamline and manage university administrative and academic processes efficiently.

+---

-## Table of Contents
+## 📋 Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Installation](#installation)